-The Indemnifying Party is not obliged to indemnify the other party under these Supply Terms to the extent that the liability the subject of the indemnity claim is the direct result of a breach of the Supply Terms and/or the Reference Offer, or a negligent act or omission, by the other party.
+The Indemnifying Party is not obliged to indemnify the other party to the extent to whichthe subject of the indemnity claim is the result of a breach of the Agreement, or a negligent act or omission, of that other party.

-The party seeking the benefit of an indemnity claim from the Indemnifying Party shall take all reasonable steps to minimize the loss it has suffered or is likely to suffer as a result of the event giving rise to an indemnity under these Supply Terms, and if that party does not take reasonable steps to minimize loss, then the damages payable by the Indemnifying Party shall be reduced as is appropriate in each case.
+The party seeking the benefit of an indemnity claim from the Indemnifying Party shall take all reasonable steps to minimize the loss it has suffered or is likely to suffer as a result of the event giving rise to an indemnity under this Agreement, and if that party does not take reasonable steps to minimize loss, then the damages payable by the Indemnifying Party shall be reduced as is appropriate in each case.

-A party's liability to the other party for any loss or liability of any kind arising out of the Supply Terms and/or the Reference Offer or in connection with the relationship established by it is reduced to the extent (if any) that the other party causes or contributes to that loss or liability.
+A party's liability to the other party for any loss or liability of any kind arising out of the Agreement or in connection with the relationship established by it is reduced to the extent (if any) that the other party causes or contributes to that loss or liability.
 This reduction applies whether the first party's liability is in contract, tort (including negligence), under any statute or otherwise.

-Without limiting either party's obligations under these Supply Terms, each party shall have in force and maintain for the term of these Supply Terms, with an insurance company licensed in Bahrain and on terms and for coverage with only industry standard exclusions or exceptions:
+Without limiting either party's liability under this Agreement, each party shall have in force and maintain for the term of the Agreement, with an insurance company licensed in Bahrain and on terms and for coverage limited by only standard industry exclusions or exceptions:

-a broad form public liability policy of insurance to the value of at least BHD1,750,000 in respect of each claim; and
+a broad form public liability policy of insurance to the value of at least BHD1,750,000 (one million seven hundred fifty thousand Bahrainin Dinars) in respect of each claim; and

-property insurance for those assets used by it under or in relation to these Supply Terms to the value of at least BHD900,000 in respect of each claim.
+property insurance for those assets used by it under or in relation to this Agreementto the value of at least BHD900,000 (nine hundred thousand Bahrainin Dinars) in respect of each claim.

-On request by a party, the other party shall immediately produce evidence that it has complied and is continuing to comply with its obligations under clause 16.15.
+On request by a party, the other party shall immediately produce evidence that it has complied and is continuing to comply with its obligations under clause 16.14.

 INTELLECTUAL PROPERTY

-Except as otherwise expressly provided in the Supply Terms and/or the Reference Offer, all Intellectual Property Rights remain in the ownership of the party creating or owning them.
+Except as otherwise expressly provided in the Agreement, all Intellectual Property Rights remain the ownership of the party creating or owning them.

-Nothing in these Supply Terms may be construed, and the provision of any Service by a party shall not be construed, as:
+Nothing in this Agreement and/or the supply of any Service by the Access Provider to the Access Seeker shall not be construed, as:

-an assignment of any Intellectual Property Rights of that party to the other party; or
+an assignment of any Intellectual Property Rights of one party to the other party; or

-the grant of any license of any Intellectual Property Rights of that party to the other party.
+the grant of any license toany Intellectual Property Rights of one party to the other party.

-Without prejudice to or limiting clause 17.1, neither party is entitled to use any trade marks or service marks (whether registered or not) of the other party in any document or other medium, without the prior written consent of that other party.
+Without prejudice to or limiting clause 17.1, neither party is entitled to use any trade marks or service marks (whether registered or not) of the other party, without the prior written consent of that other party.

-Each party indemnifies the other party and the other party’s People, against any action, claim, loss, liability, cost or expense that may be brought against or suffered or incurred by any of them arising directly or indirectly from a claim by a third party that use of the Indemnifying Party’s Intellectual Property Rights as permitted under these Supply Terms infringes the rights of that third party.
+Each party indemnifies the other party and the other party’s People, against any action, claim, loss, liability, cost or expense that may be brought against. suffered or incurred by any of them arising directly or indirectly from a claim by a third party that the use of the Indemnifying Party’s Intellectual Property Rights as permitted under this Agreement infringes the rights of that third party.

-The indemnity in clause 17.4 is the only remedy and form of compensation available to a party in respect of Intellectual Property Rights arising under these Supply Terms.
+The indemnity in clause 17.4 is the only remedy and form of compensation available to a party in respect of Intellectual Property Rights arising under this Agreement.

-The Access Seeker is responsible and liable for obtaining and maintaining in its own name and at its own expense, all licenses, permits, consents, waivers, authorizations and Intellectual Property Rights required for it to:
+The Access Seeker is responsible and liable for obtaining and maintaining in its own name and at its own expense, all licenses, permits, consents, waivers, authorizations related to any Intellectual Property Rights required for it to:

-use any Service provided under these Supply Terms; or
+use any Service provided under this Agreement; or